moby/moby/docs/sources/installation/fedora.md

 ## HTTP Proxy

-If you are behind HTTP proxy server, for example in corporate settings, you will need to add this configuration in docker *systemd service file*.
+If you are behind HTTP proxy server, for example in corporate settings, you will need to add this configuration in Docker *systemd service file*.

 Edit file `/lib/systemd/system/docker.service`.
 Add the following to section `[Service]` :